Sunspot simulations with MURaM -- I. Parameter study using potential field initial conditions: Simulation set-ups and processing

 The initial vertical component of the magnetic field at the bottom of the box is given by

-whereby $B_0$ is the initial maximal magnetic field, $r$ is the distance from the spot axis, and $F_\textrm{Gauss}$ is the flux contributed by the Gaussian distribution.
+where $B_0$ is the initial maximal magnetic field, $r$ is the distance from the spot axis, and $F_\textrm{Gauss}$ is the flux contributed by the \mbox{Gaussian} distribution.
 An alternative to a pure Gaussian is the subtraction of a uniform vertical magnetic field, $B_\textrm{opp}$.
-Integrating horizontally gives the total flux through the box
+Performing a horizontal integration gives the total flux through the box,

-whereby $w$ is the width of the box in both the horizontal directions.
+where $w$ is the width of the box in both the horizontal directions.
 This value is the same for all heights and all times (but not over the $\tau=1$ iso-surface).
 The initial field throughout the box is given by potential field extrapolation according to

-whereby $\mathcal{F}$ represents the horizontal Fourier transform. $B_\mathrm{y}$ can be obtained by replacing $k_\mathrm{x}$ by $k_\mathrm{y}$, or in our axi-symmetric case, by $B_\mathrm{y}(x,y)=B_\mathrm{x}(y,x)$.
-This extrapolation is the same as the top boundary condition mentioned above, with the difference that \llabel{line:Zmeans}there $z=0$ stands for the top (extrapolation into the ghost cells during the simulation run) instead of the bottom of the box (creating the initial field).
+where $\mathcal{F}$ represents the horizontal Fourier transform. $B_\mathrm{y}$ can be obtained by replacing $k_\mathrm{x}$ by $k_\mathrm{y}$, or in our axisymmetric case, via $B_\mathrm{y}(x,y)=B_\mathrm{x}(y,x)$.
+This extrapolation is the same as the top boundary condition mentioned above, with the difference that there $z=0$ stands for the top (extrapolation into the ghost cells during the simulation run) instead of the bottom of the box (creating the initial field).

 The potential extrapolation results in the initial $B_\mathrm{z}$ falling much more slowly with increasing radius outside the spot (see Fig.~\ref{fig:mag_ini}, top-left panel) than self-similar initial conditions as in \cite{2012ApJ...750...62R}.
 For all initial conditions with a pure Gaussian in the smaller simulation box, $B_\mathrm{z}$ remained above 155\,G everywhere in the box.
 Given that in observations, $B_\mathrm{z}$ outside the spot vanishes, we tested the effect of subtracting a uniform vertical field ($B_\textrm{opp}$).
-This subtraction can be performed before or after extrapolation, and the result is the same.
+This subtraction can be performed before or after extrapolation and the result is the same.